poboisvert/base_etf_alpha/README.md

 ---
 ## TLDR:
 #### The Base ETF and Broad ETF seems to offer steady returns above SPY with limited drawdown.
-You will have to rotate the 2 winner ETF each 1-4 months.
+You will have to rotate the 2 winner ETF each 1-4 months and get the chance to reap 10-30% alpha over the SPY (S&P500)
 ---

 ##### SimpleSeekingAlphaStrategy (folder examples)